meleksterling-sudo/gemeos-gold-pipeline/gold-pipeline.md

 **Product:** GOLD
 **Format:** Selfie
 **Mode:** Direct
-**Creator:** Eric
+**Creator:** Eric & Gary
 **Persona:** The Busy Professional
 **Trigger:** Effort Elimination
 **Why This Should Win:** Busy professionals with capital respond to "zero cognitive load" framing — not just time savings, but mental bandwidth.
 The business-owner P&L framing is a novel entry point that skips the typical "passive income" cliché.
 Strong proof anchors without becoming a data dump.
-**Status:** Pending Review
+**Status:** Approved

 I've been building businesses for fifteen years.
 Every income stream I've ever had required something from me — time, decisions, attention.
 Charts to watch.
 Orders to place.
 Something.

 This one doesn't.

 About a year ago I found an AI system that trades Gold.
-Not Forex.
-Gold.
 And my job is literally nothing.
 My account connects to the master account, and when the algorithm makes a trade, mine mirrors it automatically.
 Its Copy trading, it runs automatically

 Before I put a dollar in, I looked at the data.
 Two years of verified live trades on MyFXBook — not a backtest, actual trades.
 10% average monthly returns.
 80% win rate across 784 trades.
-One losing month in two years — June of last year, down 1.63%.
+Only 1 losing month in 2 years

-US-regulated broker.
 My capital stays in my own brokerage account, not pooled anywhere.
 I can stop the system whenever I want.

 The S&P had bigger drawdowns in a single quarter than this system's had in two years.

-If you want to see exactly what the track record looks like before doing anything, there's a demo in the link.
-That's where I'd start.
+If you want to see exactly what the track record looks like before doing anything, just click the link below to book a demo

 ---